Thursday, October 23, 2008

 2. For a theological justification he merely cites LDS rejection of the historical Christian doctrine of the Trinity and the nature of Christ, without offering anything by way of detailed theological analysis or discussion.

 That is easy to answer.
 In response to the first objection my answer is, What he calls “Christian orthodoxy” I call Apostate Christianity; and Apostate Christianity cannot provide the standard by which to measure true Christianity.
 The LDS Church teaches that historical Christianity is Apostate.
-It went into Apostasy in the first century; and the Church of Jesus Christ of Latter-day Saints is the Restoration of the original and true form of Christianity.
+It went into Apostasy in the first century; and the Church of Jesus Christ of Latter-day Saints is the Restoration (by revelation and ministration of angels), of the original and true form of Christianity.
 Apostate Christianity cannot by any stretch of the imagination provide the yardstick with which to measure true Christianity.
 Some other criterion would have to be used that could be acceptable to both sides.

 As for his criticism of the LDS rejection of traditional Trinitarianism, that has already been addressed and discussed hundreds of times.
 The most recent example I can think of is the address given by LDS Apostle Elder Jeffrey R Holland in the October 2007 General Conference entitled: “The Only True God and Jesus Christ Whom He Hath Sent”.
 In this sermon Elder Holland makes a convincing case for the separate identity of the members of the Trinity or the Godhead, which is the LDS theological position.
-If Dr Mohler is a serious theologian, let him rebut that, instead of making generalized attacks on Mormonism which cannot be pinned down to anything.
+If Dr Mohler is a serious theologian, let him rebut that, instead of making generalized attacks on LDS beliefs which cannot be pinned down to anything.

 For the remainder of this post I am going to quote selected passages from Mohler’s three articles which require special comments, and briefly comment on them: